yashraj9011/AIDS-Semester-5/README.md

 # Third Year- VPKBIET

-Repository contains Handwritten Notes, Assignments ,Reference books and other material I prepared during the semester.
+Repository contains Handwritten Notes , Assignments , Reference books and other material I prepared during the semester.

 Courses that I have studied during third year of my engineering offered by Department of Artificial Intelligence and Data Science, VPKBIET Baramati.